rjones-lf/iroha/docs/source/api/commands.rst

     :header: "Field", "Description", "Constraint", "Example"
     :widths: 15, 30, 20, 15

-    "Account ID", "account id from which to subtract asset", "already existent", "makoto@soramitsu" "Asset ID", "id of the asset", "<asset_name>#<domain_id>", "usd#morgan" "Amount", "positive amount of the asset to subtract", "> 0", "200"
+    "Asset ID", "id of the asset", "<asset_name>#<domain_id>", "usd#morgan" "Amount", "positive amount of the asset to subtract", "> 0", "200"